 Lastly we can confirm that our time is set correctly and that NTP synchronized: is now set to yes with the command:

 That should do it!
-You can now have your OpenVPN users log in.
+Try issuing the command date again and compare it to an accurate clock.
+Check to see that your OpenVPN users can log in.
 If they continue to have issues, check out the article on Troubleshooting OpenVPN

 trying to install Microsoft Visio or Publisher with a Volume License MAK